 When a person switches due to stress, they switch from the ego state that s/he relies on for his/her day-to-day functioning to the ego state that is typically dissociated or ‘kept in a separate compartment’ in mind.
-It is this separation that allows the individual to function daily, by preventing the feelings in the dissociated part from interfering in it).
+It is this separation that allows the individual to function daily, by preventing the feelings in the dissociated part from interfering with it).

-This dissociated part contains profoundly painful trauma-related feelings such as fear, shame and anger.
+This dissociated part contains profoundly painful trauma-related feelings such as fear, shame, and anger.